Reasoning: Some Fake News

 Analysis / Bias

-In review, we must first look at the name of the website, Sick Chirpse means to “achieve an accomplishment of high standard in the most impressive way while keeping your cool; It can be achieved by bending the truth.”
+In review, we must first look at the name of the website, Sick Chirpse means to “achieve an accomplishment of a high standard in the most impressive way while keeping your cool; It can be achieved by bending the truth.”
 The name of the website is a dead giveaway that they are not fully telling the truth and trying to trick you.
 Again, a Satire disclaimer somewhere on the website would give them credibility.
 We call this a hybrid site because some of these outrageous stories are true such as this one: A Man Who Loved Riding On Top Of Passenger Trains Has Been Decapitated By A Bridge.
 While this story provides zero sourcing, it is in fact true.
 Sick Chirpse has also published outright fake news here.

-Sick Chirpse does not appear to have political bias, but rather publishes shocking or fake news stories.
+Sick Chirpse does not appear to have a political bias, but rather publishes shocking or fake news stories.

 Overall, we rate Sick Chirpse Questionable due to a lack of a disclaimer indicating some stories are satire.
 (D. Van Zandt 12/22/2018)